wangren09/wangren09.github.io/_pages/about.md

 **Contact**
 ------
 Chinese name: 高鹏至
-Email: gpengzhi (you can make the "at") gmail (dot) com
+Email: gpengzhi (you can make the "at") gmail (dot) com Baidu Technology Park Building No.1, No.10 Xibeiwang East Road Haidian District, Beijing, China 100193
-2555 Smallman Street, Suite 120
-Pittsburgh, Pennsylvania 15222

 ---